scatteredfrog/trains/README.md

 All rows will be unique; should the user upload a file that contains identical rows, the duplicates will be filtered out.

+Unit tests are included in the "tests" folder, and the appropriate vendor files should be present in the "vendor" folder as well.
+The testing assumes using PHPUnit 9.5 and PHP version 8.1.
+To run the unit tests, use the command line to navigate to the root of the project folder and enter "phpunit tests".

 This code can be seen in action at [https://trains.logthedog.com](https://trains.logthedog.com).